-- 1. Understand the meaning of theory
+- define theory

-- 2. Understand the characteristics of theories
+- enumerate the characteristics of theories

-- 3. Understand the importance of theories
+- state the importance of theories

-- 4. Understand the development of theories
+- explain the development of theories.

-3.1.
-Definition of Theory
+3.1 Definition of Theory

 A theory, according to Reuben, is a statement of assumed causal relationship between two or more variables.
 It is the substitution of variables of a model for real life corresponding and explaining the relationships.
 (A model is a system or objects that stand in place of another usually more complicated or systematic object).